eprcstudio/TextformatterFootnotes/README.md

 - the identifier has to be a number but it is permissive in that you can put in the wrong order and it will be numbered back sequentially
 - there is no support for indentation, though since `<br>` tags are allowed you should be fine
 - if a footnote has no corresponding reference, it will be ignored and left as is
+- by default references/footnotes are sequenced per field, meaning if you are outputting several fields with this textformatter each footnotes group will start from 1.
+This can changed using the "Use continuous sequencing?" option

 ## Options